Alt+F40: 5 games that leave me cold

 Red Dead Redemption 2 / Grand Theft Auto

 Starts off well when you can’t agree on either of them right at the beginning, doesn’t it?
 But basically, my problem is similar over and over.
 I’ve put a lot of time into both of these universes, and appreciate them for the craftsmanship and artistry that goes into supposedly trivial details alone.
 I’ve even written many, many articles about what’s so good about the way Rockstar builds its worlds.
 You only have to stand on the sidewalk in Liberty City and close your eyes to get a phenomenally good sense of the space that surrounds you.
-Things like that, or the headlights caressing the horizon that you often stare at with such distant envy.
+Things like that, or the headlights caressing the that you often stare at with such distant envy.
 These are things that don’t happen by themselves, and speak to a groundbreaking love of small but immensely important things that make this studio’s work feel like magic at times.
 These worlds are undoubtedly modern masterpieces, and the stories have some fantastic moments as well.

 Panoramas to revel in.
 But that’s all I feel like doing in these games.